 Once you're test session is complete, export the test as XML like so:

-Once you've selected Browser Synthetic check from the metric list, you can enter the source code under the Selenium Source tab.
+Select Browser Synthetic check from the metric list, then enter the source code under Check Source > Selenium Source.

 Once entered, you can select Save and it will run every 10 minutes.